How an Organization saved $1 Million on Staff Training with HRDQ's RTL

 • 16,065 hours x $34.13 = $548,298

-And not only would buying the product save them a lot of money, but it would save them time as well — there would be no spending many months on developing a new program.
-With a bit of customization, the RTL would be ready to go.
-To the team, the answer was a no-brainer.
+Not only would buying the product save them a lot of money, but it would also save them time – there would be no need to spend many months developing a new program.
+With just a bit of customization, the RTL would be ready to go.
+For the team, the answer was obvious.

 The Decision

-The staff development unit appreciated the ability to provide quality learning opportunities at a reasonable cost per person and not be "on the hook" to have to continuously buy assessments, workbooks, handouts, job aids, and more in the future.
-They also liked the unlimited permission/rights they received to be able to print leader guides, participant workbooks, and other materials.
+The staff development unit appreciated the ability to provide high-quality learning opportunities at a reasonable cost per person, without being "on the hook" to continuously buy assessments, workbooks, handouts, job aids, and more in the future.
+They also liked the unlimited permission/rights they received to print leader guides, participant workbooks, and other materials.

-The staff development unit had used HRDQ materials in the past and found that they were well researched, designed for engagement, and easy to implement.
+The staff development unit had used HRDQ materials in the past and found them well researched, designed for engagement, and easy to implement.
 The team's instructional designers then planned to modify the courses to add the organization’s branding and meet internal design and development standards.

 Leave a comment